Intro-Sci-Comp-UIowa/biol-6298-sheikhsofia/data/README.md

 The *B. mori* sequences were collected from NCBI using accession numbers from the supplementary data of Sun *et al*, 2012.
 Donor sequences were collected from NCBI using accession numbers provided in Zhu *et al*, 2011.

+The B. mori HGT sequences will continue to be verified as potential HGTs unique to B. mori by using BLAST to determine homology with other insects, and eukaryotes generally.
+To test this, first pre-set BLAST parameters were used, and then word size and E value parameters were relaxed in order to exclude the possibility of rapidly diverging eukaryotic genes.
+Donor genes will continue to be verified if present in the recipient, *B. mori*, by using donor protein sequences to BLAST against the *B. mori* genome using the non-redundant protein sequences database.

 Citations